Academy of Osseointegration (Implant Interest Group)

 Dr. Bruce Gould

-The Special Care Dentistry Interest Group of the University of Connecticut School of Dental Medicine seeks to build capability, capacity, and commitment to serving patients who require special care using integrated skills.
+The Special Care Dentistry Interest Group (SCDIG) at the University of Connecticut School of Dental Medicine is an official chapter of the American Academy of Developmental Medicine and Dentistry (AADMD).
+The SCDIG seeks to build capability, capacity, and commitment to serving patients who require special care using integrated skills.
 The group hosts events to further educate our students about patients with a wide range of disabilities and special needs.
-Throughout the year, we host a lecture series in a variety of fields, including special needs dentistry for people with an Autism Spectrum Disorder, how to work with people with Post-Traumatic Stress Disorder, and how to work with patients who require special care but are not traditionally viewed as special needs patients.
 Another important distinction of the group is to focus on patients who require special care but who are not of pediatric age and thus are not necessarily seen by pediatric dentists.
-Community activities include participation in the Special Olympics Connecticut Healthy Athletes Special Smiles program to provide screening and preventive dental services to adults and children with special needs and a partnership with the CREC River Street Autism Program at Coltsville in Hartford to introduce children with disabilities to the dental environment at Kane Street Dental Clinic.
-Additionally, members will have the opportunity to shadow faculty with hospital privileges on operating room cases at UConn John Dempsey Hospital and/or Connecticut Children’s Medical Center.
-SCDIG also participates in the Autism Speaks Walk to promote awareness of autism and represent the dental profession in support of autism awareness.
+SCDIG’s main initiative is participation in the Special Olympics Connecticut Healthy Athletes Special Smiles program to provide screening and preventive dental services to the adult and children athletes with special needs.
+The group also holds various panels and seminars.
+In the past, members have had the opportunity to shadow faculty with hospital privileges on operating room cases at UConn John Dempsey Hospital and/or Connecticut Children’s Medical Center.
+We look forward to these opportunities as well as shadowing activities at the DDS dental clinics.
+SCDIG also participates in the Spread the Word to End the Word Campaign and the Walk to End Alzheimer’s to promote awareness for these two causes.